bmrb-io/BMRB-API/README.md

 this queried entry and the provided PDB ID.
 * `BLAST Match` - The entry was found during a routine BLAST search.
 It is similar to the queried entry in sequence but no other correlation is implied.
-* `Assembly DB Link` - Author provided PDB link from one of the entry assemblies.
-* `Author Provided` - If an author provided a "related entry" during deposition it will appear here.
+* `Author Provided` - If an author provided a "related entry" or "related assembly" during deposition it will appear here.

 The `comment` field will only be present if it has a non-null value.
 It will contain any recorded notes on how the specific PDB ID is related to the queried BMRB ID if present.